ReverseThatApp/ReverseThatApp.github.io/_posts/2025-10-25-flareon12-2025-ctf-challenge-8-flareauthenticator.md

 ```

 ## Solving with Z3
-A final Z3 script models the constraint system: select one product per position such that their sum equals the target constant `0x0BC42D5779FEC401`
+A final **Z3 script** models the constraint system: for each of the 25 positions, select one of the 10 precomputed products such that their total sum equals the target constant `0x0BC42D5779FEC401`.

 ```python
 # z3_solve_input_digits.py